rmbh4211995/rails-react-starter/README.md

 - Deployment instructions

-- ...

 ## Development

 Run dev server
 `rails server`

-React frontend is supported through [jsbundling-rails](https://github.com/rails/jsbundling-rails).
-All react related code is located under /javascript and bundled with esbuild.
+React is supported through [vite-ruby](https://vite-ruby.netlify.app/guide/introduction.html#why-vite-ruby-%F0%9F%A4%94).
+All react related code is located under /app/frontend.

+Ruby views follow the same rails conventions.

+## CSS

+Tailwind is setup through [tailwindcss-rails](https://tailwindcss.com/docs/guides/ruby-on-rails).
+The config file is located at /app/config/tailwind.config.js.
+It is available on both React and Ruby frontends.

+## API

+An api layer is setup under /app/controllers/api/\*\_controller.rb You can extend this layer following the typical rails conventions.

+For example "api/jokes" will route to "controllers/api/jokes_controller#index"

 ## Generators